ga-wdi-exercises/yo-yo-da/README.md

 });
 ```

-`timeout` tells your web browser to stop trying to complete an HTTP request if it hasn't gotten a response within `x` number of milliseconds.
-It's included in this example code because, sadly, this API tends to break pretty easily, and usually web browsers hang out for much longer before deciding an HTTP request ain't gonna happen. **So**, as a bonus, add in a response for when your AJAX requests *fail*.
+(`timeout` tells your web browser to stop trying to complete an HTTP request if it hasn't gotten a response within `x` number of milliseconds.
+It's included in this example code because, sadly, this API tends to break pretty easily, and usually web browsers hang out for much longer before deciding an HTTP request ain't gonna happen, and ain't nobody got time for that.)

+As a bonus, add in a response for when your AJAX requests *fail*.

 ## Test it out: